planet-lia/planetization-docs/README.md

 The official Planet Lia Planetization documentation website.

-The website if available on: [https://planetization.docs.planetlia.com](https://planetization.docs.planetlia.com).
+The website is available on: [https://planetization.docs.planetlia.com](https://planetization.docs.planetlia.com).

 ## Development
 The website is created using [Hugo](https://gohugo.io) and the